aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/mhtml-to-tsv/_index.md

 {{% blocks/products/pf/agp/content h2="Save MHTML to TSV in Java Online for Free" %}}

-The following example demonstrates how to convert MHTML to TSV document format in Java.
+The following example demonstrates how to convert MHTML to TSV in Java.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert MHTML file into TSV format.
+Follow the easy steps to convert MHTML to TSV.
 Upload your MHTML file, then simply save it as TSV file.
 For both MHTML reading and TSV writing you can use fully qualified filenames.
 The output TSV content and formatting will be identical to the original MHTML document.

 {{% /blocks/products/pf/agp/text %}}